tomcam/k/docs/hello.md

 [wrk 1]: worker 1 started (cpu#1)
 [keymgr]: key manager started
 ```
 The project is built and a blocking web server is run.
 Blocking means you'll have to stop it using Ctrl+C but don't do that right now.
-Instead:
+Instead, leave it running and view it in the browser:

 * Open a browser and visit this address: